-Symptoms of Crohn's disease include:
+Symptoms of Crohn disease include:

-- bouts of diarrhoea (loose stools) - losing weight without trying - cramps or pain.
+- bouts of diarrhea - losing weight without trying - cramps or pain.
 Pain often affects the area around the belly button, or the lower right part of your belly - bleeding in your bowel.
 You might notice bright red blood in your stools, or it might be almost black.
 You might see mucus or pus in the stool.
-If the bleeding lasts a long time, you can become anaemic.
+If the bleeding lasts a long time, you can become anemic.
 This means your blood cannot carry oxygen around the body efficiently.
-Anaemia can make you feel very tired.
+Anemia can make you feel very tired.

-Diagnosing Crohn's disease
+Diagnosing Crohn disease

-Diagnosing Crohn's disease can be difficult.
+Diagnosing Crohn disease can be difficult.
 The symptoms vary from person to person, and some of the symptoms are the same as those caused by other illnesses.